-An alternate payment arrangement scenario analysis was undertaken in which the full cost of beticel was paid at the time of transplant (i.e., Year 1 in the model).
+An alternate payment arrangement scenario analysis was undertaken in which the full cost of beticel was paid at the time of transplant (i.e., Year 1 in the model) with no payback for failure.
 Results are presented in Table 4.9.